Sumit8171/flutter-firebase-easy/README.md

 ## Getting Started

+make sure to change your info with my info added in firebase_options.dart file in lib folder to connect your firebase account.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: